I photograph every event, but I sometimes work alongside additional photographers.

 For events smaller than 75 guests, one photographer is often sufficient.
 For events smaller than 200 guests, two photographers are usually enough.
 For events with 300+ guests, covering everything requires additional photographers; you might consider three or even four additional photographers.

 An additional photographer typically receives scene-setting photography assignments.
 This means they're assigned details like décor, food, venues, and signage.
-While the second photographer works those subjects, I focus on the people attending your event—and their stories.
+While the second photographer works on those subjects, I focus on the people attending your event—and their stories.

 When I'm photographing groups, additional photographers work as organizers.
 They help arrange folks so I can focus on posing, lighting, and photography.
 This makes the process easier, faster, and more painless.